Clematrics/PyBuddhabrot/README.md

 # PyBuddhabrot

 The buddhabrot is a fractal based on the Mandelbrot fractal.
-However, it does not render images by checking the convergence of the sequence z = z² + c; rather it keeps the sequence which escapes and increase the pixel corresponding to each point of the sequence.
+However, it does not render images by checking the convergence of the sequence z = z² + c; rather it keeps escaping sequences and increase the pixel's value corresponding to each element of the sequence.
 This process reveals a mandelbrot-like shape, but with a lot more complexity and beauty.

 Here is a [link](http://superliminal.com/fractals/bbrot/bbrot.htm) to its discoverer page, for a more in-depth presentation.